liv7c/devblog/src/blog/introduction-to-table-driven-tests-in-vitest.md

 ## Conclusion

 In this post, we explored a technique called _table driven testing_, which is quite popular in the Go community.
-However, we can also apply it to our JavaScript code too!
+However, we can also apply it to our JavaScript code!

 By defining test cases in a table (an array of objects or arrays), we can quickly test multiple input variations without repeating ourselves.
 This technique reduces the boilerplate and makes adding more test cases easy.
 It is especially handy when testing pure functions or utils.